Xqhare/neith/README.md

 The first line in the example above, establishes the database connection.
 The second line gets the minimum of all data in `column1` in `testtable`.
 The third line gets the maximum of all data in `column1` in `testtable`.
-In the last line the length of `testtable` is returned, meaning a count of the lenght, e.g a table with 0 entries would return 0, a table with 1 entry 1, ...
+In the last line the length of `testtable` is returned, meaning a count of the length, e.g a table with 0 entries would return 0, a table with 1 entry 1, ...

 #### Saving data to disc